Redirects and Rewrite Rules

 /api/* https://api.example.com/:splat 200

-Now all requests to /api/… will be proxied through to https://api.example.com straight from our CDN servers.
+Now all requests to /api/… will be proxied through to https://api.example.com straight from our CDN servers without an additional connection from the browser.
 If the API supports standard HTTP caching mechanisms like Etags or Last-Modified headers, the responses will even get cached by CDN nodes.

 Note on shadowing